hhfff/CertificationAuthorityImplmentation/README.md

 ## Use docker to create CA servers
 **Need install docker first**

-In the projetc folder, build docker image using dockerfile, and create ca_network
+In the project folder, build docker image using dockerfile, and create ca_network

-**Make sure the folder CA_data doesn't contain any .key .crt and .crl file, if not, they will copy and use this file in docker instead to generate a new file**
+**Make sure the folder CA_data doesn't contain any .key .crt and .crl file, if not, they will copy and use these file in dockercontainer instead to generate a new file**
 ```
 $ docker build -t cav1 .
 $ docker network create ca_network